Plain language in law

 improved client relations

 improved client satisfaction

-Lawyers often realize their contracts could do with clarification.
-Only they find they don’t have the time to spend on the project to produce clearer versions of their (standard) contracts.
+You probably realize your contracts could do with clarification.
+Only you find you don’t have the time to spend on the project to produce clearer versions of your contracts.

 With my background as a lawyer I understand why your clarification project keeps ending up on the bottom of your priorities list.